hacs/documentation/documentation/configuration/basic.md

 Before HACS can show up in the list you need to clear your browser cache.

 :::warning
-You actuallt need to do this, don't skip it.
+You actually need to do this, don't skip it.
 :::

 ## Click the "+" button in the bottom right corner